 The process of recovering design, specifications of requirement and product functions from code analysis is called software reverse engineering.
 A database of the program is built, and the information is generated from it.
 The aim of reverse engineering is to improve the understandability of the system by helping the maintenance work and to generate the necessary legacy system documents.
 Legal advice must be taken before reverse engineering a product for its design or development.
-Also, if the information we are seeking is already in the public domain like Linux kernel etc., doing reverse engineering becomes unnecessary.
+If the information we are seeking is already in the public domain like Linux kernel, doing reverse engineering becomes unnecessary.
 The goals of reverse engineering are:

 - Complexity Co-Operation.

 - Recovering the Lost Information.